pataruco/jsd/web/public/slides/01-the-command-line-data-types.md

 - **Clone**: a git command that copies/clones a repo to your local
 - **Commit**: a snapshot of the code that has been saved to the projects history
 - **Push**: a git command that sends your commits (saved changes) to a remote repository (on GitHub)
-- **Pull**: a git command that ‘pulls’ any changes pushed by other developers to your local
+- **Pull**: a git command that ‘pulls' any changes pushed by other developers to your local

 ---